CessatL/ng-wordpress-theme/README.md

 # install typings for the app
 typings install

-#build the app
+# build the app
 npm build:dev

-#go to your browser and enter your wordpress server address
+# Go to your browser and enter your wordpress server address
 ```